gucaselo/sqlalchemy/README.md

 ### Temperature Analysis

 #### Temperature Analysis II
+Performed a t-test using the Hawaii temperatures from the dataset for the Months of June and December and determined that the difference in the means are statistically significant.

+#### Temperature Analysis II
 Created a user function called `calc_temps` that taking a date range as an argument would return the minimum, average and maximum temperatures for that range of dates.
 Bar Chart with Y error was plotted using the Avg temperature as the bar Y value and the difference of Max and Min temperature as y error bar (YERR).